Nota: Questo insegnamento è erogato in lingua inglese

 |12||Recurrent Neural networks (RNN), Long Term Short Term Memory (LSTM).
 Autoencoders.
 Case studies.||4|

 |13||Knowledge discovery from data: the general data mining process, model construction and testing, performance evaluation (metrics and crossvalidation).
 Big data and scalability issues.
 Available cognitive services and API||3,7|

 |14||Decision making and the design of decision support systems.
 Applications: recommender systems and business intelligence||3,7|

 |15||Theories of perception, action and interaction.
 Interactive autonomous agents.
 Human-robot interaction||1|

-The competences to be developed by the students will be tested by an oral exam that will consist of the discussion of a project work (70% of the final grade) and of 3 questions on key concepts and methodologies covered in the course (30% of the grade).
-Assessment criteria include: depth of analysis, adequacy, correctness and originality of the design solutions to the project work, ability to justify and critically evaluate the technological solutions adopted in the project/homeworks, clarity.
+The competences to be developed by the students will be tested by an oral exam that will consist of the discussion of 3 practical homeworks to be submitted during the course (70% of the final grade) and of 3 questions on key concepts and methodologies covered in the course (30% of the grade).
+The students who will not be able to submit the 3 homeworks during the course will be assigned a project that will be worth 70% of the final grade.
+Assessment criteria include: depth of analysis, adequacy, correctness and originality of the design solutions to the project/homeworks, ability to justify and critically evaluate the technological solutions adopted in the project/homeworks, clarity.

-Examples of questions and projects are available in Studium
+Examples of questions and exercises are available in Studium